CI/CD Pipeline: What, Why & How to Build The Best One

 The surge of CI/CD trends over the past two years is prominent in the software product industry.
 For instance, the keyword receives an increasing interest by global users in Google Trends in 2021 and is projected to continue to rise in the upcoming years.

 Another explanation is that CI/CD plays an integral part in DevOps – a powerful practice in software development.
 A CI/CD pipeline enables more frequent code changes while optimizing and streamlining the product development cycle.
 Automated software testing practices and continuous workflow are keys to the success of DevOps.

 A CI/CD pipeline is a deployment pipeline integrated with automation tools and improved workflow.
 If conducted properly, it will minimize manual errors and enhance the feedback loops throughout the SDLC, allowing teams to deliver smaller chunks of releases within a shorter time.

-The components and tools needed to build a pipeline depend on the team’s particular needs and existing workflow.
+The components and tools needed to build a pipeline depending on the team’s particular needs and existing workflow.
 Here’s an example of a CI/CD pipeline:

 Benefits of Employing a CI/CD Pipeline